JeyRunner/tuda-typst-templates/README.md

 Due to a bug (typst/typst#2917 typst/typst#2098) typst sometimes uses the font `Roboto condensed` instead of `Roboto`.
 To on the safe side, double-check the embedded fonts in the pdf (there should be no `Roboto condensed`).
 What also works is to uninstall/deactivate all `Roboto condensed` fonts from your system.

+## Todos
+- [ ] add pages for:
+  - abstract
+  - list of figures, tables, ... other
+  - list of abbreviations (glossary)
+  - references
+- [ ] reduce vertical spacing between adjacent headings when there is no text in between (looks better, latex template also does this)
+- [ ] add arguments for optional pages:
+  - after title page
+  - before outline table of contents
+  - after outline table of contents
+- [ ] fix equation numbering per chapter
+- [ ] provide some default page margins (small, medium, large)
+- [ ] make all font sizes relative to the main text font size (e.g. headings)
+- [ ] switch to kebab case for template, function args